w23/zenki/README.md

 # Zenki 👀
-TLDR let's get rude, say that all existing publicly available surveillance solutions are garbage and make a new lightweight and simple one.
+TL;DR let's get rude, say that all existing publicly available surveillance solutions are garbage and make a new lightweight and simple one.
 Core idea is to get a bunch of cheap RTSP+PoE cameras that encode directly into h264, and just store their already encoded stream as-is without any transcoding.
 That is essentially just a memcpy from network to disk, so something really cheap and weak can be used as video server for multiple full HD cameras, e.g. Raspberry Pi.

 Using ultra-future technology, that surely hasn't been around for a decade, like HTML5 and `<video>` tag, we can dump camera stream into format that any modern browser can understand and play from a simple static html file.